 Before we give you the questions, we’ll explain why we picked them.

-While we’ve taken inspiration from Gallup, our questions have been carefully selected and optimized by our own data scientists, and developed through conversations with the people who will actually use them — you, the internal communicator.
+While we’ve taken inspiration from Gallup, our questions have been carefully selected and optimized by our own data scientists, and developed through conversations with the people who will actually use them—internal communicators.

 You may wish to complement our questions with more detailed qualitative questions, or sprinkle a few of your own, organization-specific pulse survey questions into the mix, but these 10 standalone questions are all you need to get started.